Wiz07077/Wiz07077.github.io/README.md

-# Wiz07077.github.io# Personal Academic Homepage
+# Personal Academic Homepage

 This repository contains the source files for the personal academic homepage of Meichen Jiang.

 ## About

-I am an incoming graduate student at Chongqing University, starting in September 2026.
-I received my bachelor's degree from the School of Big Data and Software Engineering at Chongqing University in 2026.
+I am an M.S. student in the School of Big Data and Software Engineering at Chongqing University, starting in September 2026.
+I completed my undergraduate studies at the same school in 2026.

 My current research interest is time-series anomaly detection.

+## Education

+- M.S.
+Student, School of Big Data and Software Engineering, Chongqing University, 2026–2029
+- Undergraduate Student, School of Big Data and Software Engineering, Chongqing University, 2022–2026

 ## Website

-The homepage is available at:

 https://wiz07077.github.io/